httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 to a sequence of bytes,
 whereas "digest" is only used in relation to the value contained in the fields.

-Integrity fields: collective term for `Representation-Digest` and `Content-Digest`
+Integrity fields: collective term for `Repr-Digest` and `Content-Digest`

-Integrity preference fields: collective term for `Want-Representation-Digest` and `Want-Content-Digest`
+Integrity preference fields: collective term for `Want-Repr-Digest` and `Want-Content-Digest`

-# The Representation-Digest Field {#representation-digest}
+# The Repr-Digest Field {#representation-digest}

-The `Representation-Digest` HTTP field can be used in requests and responses to communicate digests that are calculated using a hashing algorithm applied to the entire "selected representation data" (see {{Section 8.1 of SEMANTICS}}).
+The `Repr-Digest` HTTP field can be used in requests and responses to communicate digests that are calculated using a hashing algorithm applied to the entire "selected representation data" (see {{Section 8.1 of SEMANTICS}}).